link1905/system-design-101/content/docs/data-persistence/distributed-database/master-slave-architecture.md

 Its failure halts **all write operations**, therefore, the {{< term maSl >}} model does not guarantee {{< term ha >}}.

-- The master handles all write operations, quickly becoming a **performance bottleneck**, especially in write-heavy applications.
+- The master quickly becomes a **performance bottleneck**, especially in write-heavy applications.

 In the next section,
 we'll dig deeper into this challenge and explore a decentralized approach to building robust database clusters.